SuperFlyTV/casparcg-connection/README.md

 ## Doing a release

-Run `yarn changelog` to generate the changelog, tags and commit.
-Push these changes and the newly made tag.
+* Run `yarn changelog` to generate the changelog, tags and commit.
+* Push these changes and the newly made tag.
+* Trigger a run of the [Publish to NPM](https://github.com/SuperFlyTV/casparcg-connection/actions/workflows/publish.yaml) workflow in GitHub Actions.

 ## Documentation